cci-ucb/sensitive_communities/README.md

 ## Overview

-This repository holds all the code necessary for the [Sensitive Communities maps](https://sensitivecommunities.org).
+This repository holds all the code needed to produce the [Sensitive Communities maps](https://sensitivecommunities.org).
 We provide this code so that you may be able to replicate this work in your own state/city.

+Any modified code that is taken from this repo and not reviewed by the Urban Displacement Project is not endorsed by us and should be documented accordingly as not endorsed by the Urban Displacement Project.

 ## Code & Usage